 Within 2 days of your admission and prior to your discharge, you should get a notice called "An Important Message from Medicare about Your Rights" (sometimes called the Important Message from Medicare or the IM).
 If you don't get this notice, ask for it.
-This notice lists the QIO's contact information and explains:
+This notice lists the BFCC-QIO's contact information and explains:

 - Your right to get all medically necessary hospital services